jlangch/venice/doc/readme/openai.md

 **Option 1**

-Pass the OpenAI API key as an option to the OpenAI client requests:
+Pass the OpenAI API key as an option `:openai-api-key sk-123456789` to the OpenAI client requests:

 ```
 (openai/chat-completion ... :openai-api-key sk-123456789)